rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

  }
 ```

-**Why is this application unreliable?**
+#### Why is this application unreliable?

 A **processor** is after all, a *producer* and a *consumer*.
+From the applications types we have seen so far,
-In the previous sections, we learnt the
-techniques to make a *consumer* reliable and a *producer* separately.
-Those same techniques applies to
+ we learnt the techniques to make a *consumer* and a *producer* reliable, but separately.
-*processors* too.
-In order words, if we do not want to lose messages, at the very least, we need to use
-a *durable consumer* combined with a producer that uses *publisher confirm*.
+Those same techniques applies to *processors* too.
+In order words, if we do not want to lose messages, at the very least, we have to use a *durable consumer* combined with a producer that uses *publisher confirm*.

-However, this processor is unreliable because it uses a *fire-and-forget-producer* style in order to
+However, this processor application is unreliable because it uses a *fire-and-forget-producer* style in order to
 send the returned `Trade` object to RabbitMQ.
+Why is that a problem?
+See the sequence of events below:

+- Spring Cloud Stream receives a message which contains a `Trade` object
+- the `execute()` method is invoked with the `Trade` object
+- the `execute()` method finishes processing it and returns another `Trade` object
+- Spring Cloud Stream sends the returned `Trade` object and acknowledges the incoming `Trade` object
+- RabbitMQ fails to send the `Trade` object
+- At this point, even if we tried to send the message again, we are at risk of loosing the incoming `Trade` message.
+Because the message is gone from the input queue and if our application crashes, we have lost it forever.

+If we cannot afford to lose a single message, we have to acknowledge the input message after we have successfully
+sent it, not earlier.

+Nowadays, the only way to achieve it is by sending the message ourselves rather than relying on
+Spring Cloud Stream to do it for us.
+We should use a method rather than a function.
+And the method should wait until the message is sent before returning.

+There are two ways of doing it.
+Either we can use the *interactive-way* explained in the [reliable producer](#reliable-producer) or we use a [new mechanism introduced in 2.2 of Spring AMQP](https://docs.spring.io/spring-amqp/reference/html/#template-confirms).

 ## Testing Applications